-To let water in and out of the lock you wind 'paddles' (a type of water flow valve) using a 'windlass', which you can see in the boater's hand below.
+To let water in and out of the lock you wind ‘paddles’ (a type of water flow valve) using a ‘windlass’, which you can see in the boater’s hand.
 Your hire boat will come with windlasses supplied.

 Working a broad lock is similar to a narrow lock but since they are wider and there may be other boats in the lock, even more care is needed to restrain boats adequately.
 Always take extra care you share any lock with another boat, boats can get jammed together.

-See our detailed instructions about going up or down full and empty locks.
+See our detailed instructions about working up or down full and empty locks.